 You may also initiate a more formal complaint process, which may involve a committee hearing, by submitting a written complaint to the Title IX Coordinator or the Discrimination and Harassment Response Coordinator.
-Depending on the circumstances of your complaint, the Coordinator will investigate the allegations or forward the complaint to the appropriate board, committee, or administrator: for complaints against faculty, to the Discrimination and Harassment Hearing Committee; for complaints against staff, to the Discrimination and Harassment Hearing Committee or the Vice Chancellor for Human Resources; for complaints against students, to the Student Conduct Administrator.
-Procedures for addressing such complaints are found below and posted online at titleix.wustl.edu or are available from the Title IX Coordinator or a Discrimination and Harassment Response Coordinator.[2]
+Depending on the circumstances of your complaint, the Coordinator will investigate the allegations or forward the complaint to the appropriate board, committee, or administrator: for complaints against faculty, to the Discrimination and Harassment Hearing Committee; for complaints against staff, to the Vice Chancellor for Institutional Equity ; for complaints against students, to the Student Conduct Administrator.
+Procedures for addressing such complaints are found below and posted online at titleix.wustl.edu or are available from the Title IX Coordinator or a Discrimination and Harassment Response Coordinator.
+[2]